Life in a Southern Forest

 The female crawlers move away from their natal gall to set up a new breeding site.

 The male crawlers, on the other hand, move directly from their mother’s gall to the growing compound gall.
-Each settles there and induces the formation of a new chamber in which it continues its development.
+Each settles there and continues its development within a chamber that forms around it.

 Eventually the compound male gall contains hundreds of developing male bugs.
 When mature, these become winged insects, which fly away in search of a mate.